 By foot: The Streatham Campus is within easy walking distance of Exeter city centre, 10 minute walk to Exeter St David's train station.

-By bus: The Campus is and served by the D bus to the city centre and the H bus to the city centre and St David's station.
+By bus: The Campus is and served by the D bus to the city centre.

 By taxi: Taxi services in Exeter include Apple Taxis (01392 666666).

 Pay and display car parking is available on the Streatham Campus.
 Parking permits available for participants upon request.
 Detailed map including car parks here.